======================================================================

 substantially across the history of the system.
 Nonetheless, the V7

-implementation is considered by many to have the canonical early
+implementation has the canonical early structure:

 * 'Kernel' source code in /usr/sys, composed of several